vxnuslabs/siduri-x/README.md

 # Siduri

 Siduri is an intelligent AI companion framework designed with **persistent, authoritative memory**.

 Unlike standard conversational agents that lose context when a session ends or a context window fills up, Siduri is built around a robust memory foundation.
 She learns, remembers, and adapts over time, treating her memory as a central source of truth for identity, relationships, and learned behaviors.

+Our goal is simple: **Siduri should be as easy to install or run anywhere as a single command** — no matter the platform, no matter the setup.

 ## Core Features